Skip to: Don’t look away

 Choose a country

 Choose the country where you live and/or where the suspicious situation has taken place.
 The police in your country are connected to Europol/Interpol and law enforcement in other countries.
 Always report to your national police when you know that the suspect is from your country.
-When neither of the countries is on the list, please send as much concrete information as possible about the suspicious situation you observed to: info@dontlookaway.nl.
-This includes suspect(s), victim(s), location and time.
+When neither of the countries is on the list, please send as much concrete information as possible about the suspicious situation you observed.
+This includes suspect(s), victim(s), location and date/time.

 Choose the country where you live and/or where the suspicious situation has taken place.
 The police in your country are connected to Europol/Interpol and law enforcement in other countries.
 Always report to your national police when you know that the suspect is from your country.
-When neither of the countries is on the list, please send as much concrete information as possible about the suspicious situation you observed to: info@dontlookaway.nl.
-This includes suspect(s), victim(s), location and time.
+When neither of the countries is on the list, please send as much concrete information as possible about the suspicious situation you observed.
+This includes suspect(s), victim(s), location and date/time.
+Reporting form

 • Reset filters